Wall Drawing (Vesica Pisces)

 Description:

-The performance took inspiration from the life and writing of Reed Erickson (1917–1992)—an eccentric, influential, and unsettling figure in the history of trans organizing—and extended Barry’s project Dream for Reed (2025) on display in their solo exhibition Try Keeping an Open Channel.
+The performance took inspiration from the life and writing of Reed Erickson (1917–1992)—an eccentric, influential, and unsettling figure in the history of trans organizing—and extended Barry’s video artwork Dream for Reed (2025) on display in their solo exhibition Try Keeping an Open Channel.
 Together, these works imagined a trans ontology of disembodiment, exploring perceptions and sensations of being out-of-body through sound, movement, and mark-making.

 Related Events